Motorized wheelchair: Use

 Powerchairs are generally prescribed for use by users who are unable to use a manual wheelchair.
 However, in both the US (Medicare and some private insurers) and the UK (National Health Service) powerchairs are generally not prescribed to users who have any ability to walk within the home, even if that ability is variable or so functionally constrained as to be practically useless under most conditions.
 For example, someone might be able to walk around the kitchen or office, but is not able to walk as far as the bus stop - or even less far whilst carrying shopping.
 Neither is consideration given as to whether the user is able to move a manual wheelchair themselves.
 For example, a wheelchair user who is not strong enough to wheel themselves to a bus stop is still not eligible for a power wheelchair.
 Disability rights activists are campaigning for prescription procedures to focus on an individual needs-based assessment rather than on inflexible application of prescription rules.
 The restricted prescribing leads to many users being forced to procure a solution privately, in some cases settling for a powerchair or a mobility scooter that is less than ideal to their needs but which falls within their budget.

 The use of powerchairs is not restricted solely to users unable to use manual chairs.
 Any disabled person with a mobility, fatigue or pain-based impairment or cardio-vascular issues may find a powerchair advantageous in some circumstances; however, existing prescription practices generally mean that powerchairs for such use must be privately procured or hired for the occasion.

 Sports

 Sports such as Powerchair Football and Power hockey have been designed specifically for power wheelchair users along with purpose built power wheelchairs.

 Limitations

 Access adaptations such as wheelchair spaces on public transport and wheelchair lifts are frequently designed around a typical manual wheelchair (in the UK referred to as a 'reference wheelchair').
 Powerchairs, however, frequently exceed the size and weight limits of manual wheelchairs as they are not constrained by the ability of the user to self-propel.
 Some designs are too large or heavy for certain wheelchair spaces and lifts.
 However, there are new designs and innovations seeking to overcome these issues.

+Power wheelchairs are produced by several major manufacturers.
+A 2014 study of 945 users with spinal cord injury found that the most commonly prescribed models came from Invacare, Permobil, Pride, Sunrise Mobility and Everest & Jennings.
+Repair rates were high across all manufacturers (54.5% to 73.9% of users required at least one repair in a 6-month period), with statistically significant differences between brands for certain wheelchair groups.